Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_streaming.md

     Cloud LLM->>+Client: Sends chunk to client
 {% endmermaid %}

-the new streaming framework captures each event, and sends the chunk back to the client, like this:
+When streaming is enabled, requests proxy directly to the LLM look like this:

 {% mermaid %}
 sequenceDiagram